ABOUT THE SHELTER

 COMING TO SHELTER

-Entering refuge is a lifechanging decision and WCSSI will assist you to transition to your new fear-free life as peacefully as possible.
+Entering a shelter is a lifechanging decision and WCSSI will assist you to transition to your new fear-free life as peacefully as possible.

 What to expect when you arrive

-One of our Case Managers will meet you and usher you to the shelter.
+One of our Case Managers will meet you and accompany you to the shelter.
 Arriving onsite can be very overwhelming so you will have some time to collect your feelings and have some timeout before we ask you to tell your story.
-Your private fully furnished townhouse is equipped with all the essentials so you can relax with a cuppa or have a snack while your familiarise yourself with your new temorary home.
+Your private fully furnished unit is equipped with all the essentials so you can relax with a cuppa or have a snack while your familiarise yourself with your new temporary home.